É

-É, é (e-acute) is a letter of the Latin alphabet.
-In English, it is used for loanwords (such as French résumé), romanization (Japanese Pokémon) or occasionally as a pronunciation aid in poetry.
+É or é (e-acute) is a letter of the Latin alphabet.
+In English, it is used for loanwords (such as French résumé), romanization (Japanese Pokémon) (Balinese Dénpasar, Buléléng) or occasionally as a pronunciation aid in poetry, to indicate stress on an unusual syllable.

 Languages may use é to indicate a certain sound (French), stress pattern (Spanish), length (Czech) or tone (Vietnamese), as well as to write loanwords or distinguish identical-sounding words (Dutch).
 Certain romanization systems such as pinyin (Standard Chinese) also use é for tone.
 Some languages use the letter only in specific contexts, such as in Indonesian dictionaries.

 Languages

 Afrikaans

 In Afrikaans, é is used to differentiate meaning and word types.
 For example: in a sentence that repeats a word (that contains the vowel e) with different meaning or specificity, the e in one of the occurrences could be replaced with é to indicate the different meaning or specificity.
 Furthermore, é is respected when writing foreign words, mainly from French; and it is used to add visual stress on words in the same way English might use italics.